create3000/x_ite/docs/_posts/components/Sound/WaveShaper.md

 WaveShaper node represents a nonlinear distorter that applies a wave-shaping distortion curve to the signal.
 Non-linear waveshaping distortion is commonly used for both subtle non-linear warming, or more obvious distortion effects.
 Arbitrary non-linear shaping curves may be specified.

-The WaveShaper node belongs to the **Sound** component and requires at least level **2,** its default container field is *children.* It is available from X3D version 4.0 or higher.
+The WaveShaper node belongs to the **Sound** component and requires at least support level **2,** its default container field is *children.* It is available from X3D version 4.0 or higher.

 ## Hierarchy